andywhite37/nixos/DUAL_BOOT_WINDOWS_GUIDE.md

 I've never used NixOS before, so there are sure to be some speedbumps along the way.

+My general strategy is to try to keep the pre-existing Windows 10 install intact, shrink the Windows OS partition down to 200GB, and then create partitions for the NixOS installation and Linux swap in the remaining space after shrinking the Windows partition.
+This will all be done using Windows-based disk partitioning tools.

+Then, during the NixOS install, I will assume that the pre-created EFI boot partition will work with the Linux boot loader stuff, and leave it untouched, and only format the newly-created nixos and swap partitions, and mount them as directed in the NixOS installation guide.

 Update: in the end, there was quite a bit of reading and crossing of fingers involved, but I got NixOS installed and up and running with no problems at all!
+Also, at no point in the process was I unable to boot into the Windows OS!
+Leaving all the existing Windows-based partitions alone (other than shrinking the Windows partition), and using the Windows tools to create partitions, then formatting these partitions with the Linux tools appears to work fine.

 # Machine info